cloud-gov/product/Onboarding.md

 - Pivotal Web Services – Pivotal's hosted commercial version of Cloud Foundry
 - UAA - UAA is the authentication and authorization hub for Cloud Foundry.
 It can  delegate identity management via LDAP/AD, SAML, OAuth/OpenID Connect and so forth.
 UAA is deployed as part of cloud.gov.
 We use the out of the box install, with some stuff specific to [our own release](https://github.com/18F/cg-cf-release/tree/master/src).

-Watch [Handling FISMA Faster and Better](https://www.youtube.com/watch?v=T1S52B1-NT4) for important context and background on the federal regulatory context in which cloud.gov operates.
-Also see [the Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) for  terms that are specific to the platform.
+Also see [the Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) for  terms that are specific to the technology powering our platform.

-## Team structure
+## People

+Check out the [cloud.gov team roster sheet](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit#gid=0) to get a sense of who's working on cloud.gov and in what capacity.

-(Note that the [18F Infrastructure/DevOps](https://github.com/18F/infrastructure) team is closely related, but not the same as the cloud.gov team.)
+(Note that the [18F Infrastructure](https://github.com/18F/infrastructure) team is closely related and often wrangles raw materials that we incorporate into cloud.gov, but not considered part of the cloud.gov team.)

-### People

-- Adam (Michael) Kendall – developer
-- Aidan Feldman – developer (and often documentation)
-- Bret Mogilefsky – product lead, acting product owner/process cop
-- Chris Nelson - devops contractor
-- Clint Troxel - developer
-- Diego Lapiduz – business owner
-- James Scott – developer
-- Jeremia Kimelman - developer
-- Marco Segreto – developer
-- Roger Ruiz - developer
-- Steve Harms – developer/operations

-#### Past contributors, fondly remembered

-- Adrian Webb – devops
-- Dan Parsons – developer
-- Gabe (Gabriel) Ramirez – developer
-- James Hupp – content designer
-- Jez Humble - assorted ops and process
-- JJ Moy - UX designer
-- Nick Brethauer – UX researcher
-- Noah Kunin – Director of Infrastructure at 18F
-- Ryan Thurlwell – visual designer

 ## Agile process